HughesSeanKyle/mern-frontend-deployment/features.md

 - `NOTE! - VERY IMPORTANT`
     - Do this before developing further
         - Deploy to Heroku and set up a deployment pipeline with github actions

+    - `20/08/2022`
+        - Update on deployment
+            - Backend successfully deployed to Heroku
+                - Auto deployment on github push active
+            - Frontend successfully deployed to Netlify
+                - Auto deployment on github push active
 - Authentication
 - 1. `14/08/2022` The state contained inside the React hook form does not necessarily be part of universal state (Redux store).
 However, if a feature is needed where the user's log in attempts need to be limited then form state will have to be universal or at least communicate with universal state via an action ("state updating" helper function)
     - `Recommendation`